-The 'return' is the amount earned after tax over the last twelve months.
-One way to conceptualize this is that for each $1 of shareholders' capital it has, the company made $0.49 in profit.
+The 'return' is the income the business earned over the last year.
+One way to conceptualize this is that for each $1 of shareholders' capital it has, the company made $0.39 in profit.

 Why Is ROE Important For Earnings Growth?

 Thus far, we have learned that ROE measures how efficiently a company is generating its profits.
 Depending on how much of these profits the company reinvests or "retains", and how effectively it does so, we are then able to assess a company’s earnings growth potential.
 Assuming all else is equal, companies that have both a higher return on equity and higher profit retention are usually the ones that have a higher growth rate when compared to companies that don't have the same features.